jtdbod/Nanosensor-Brain-Imaging/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+`notBoxPlot.m`

+raacampbell/notBoxPlot is licensed under the GNU General Public License v2.0 The GNU GPL is the most widely used free software license and has a strong copyleft requirement.
+When distributing derived works, the source code of the work must be made available under the same license.
+There are multiple variants of the GNU GPL, each with different requirements.